 What groups are currently running?

-Currently we’re running an Adult’s Group, a Women’s Group and a Youth Group.
+Currently we’re running two Adult’s Group (Tuesdays and Wednesdays) and a Youth Group (Thursdays).
 The groups run on an ongoing basis, with new members able to join at the beginning of each module.

 How do I join a PEACE DBT Skills Treatment Group?

 An initial individual session is set up to learn about the client’s goals, determine their target behaviours, and to orient the client to DBT and the group format.
 Sometimes several individual sessions are required before the client is ready to join.
 Once oriented and committed to attending all four modules (i.e. 20 group sessions and 4 individual sessions), the client can join the group at the beginning of the upcoming module (i.e. they do not need to start at “Module 1”).
 Each module takes between 4-6 weeks.

 Do I need additional therapy while I’m in the group?

 Here are common therapy options that clients utilize while in group:

 - Clients do weekly individual and/or family therapy sessions while attending the group.

 - On top of the individual sessions that are included in the group, clients book additional individual and/or family therapy sessions on an as-needed basis.

 *What is the ‘Disruptive Behaviour Agreement’?